OWASP/wstg/document/4-Web_Application_Security_Testing/05-Authorization_Testing/05-Testing_for_OAuth_Weaknesses.md

 They are deprecated in [OAuth 2.1](https://oauth.net/2.1/) for security reasons.

-- [Resource Owner Password Credential (ROPC)](https://datatracker.ietf.org/doc/html/rfc6749#section-1.3.3) grant: a long-lived token method used between trusted resource owner and client, now deprecated.
+- [Resource Owner Password Credential (ROPC)](https://datatracker.ietf.org/doc/html/rfc6749#section-1.3.3) grant: A long-lived token method used between trusted resource owner and client, now deprecated.
 This should only be used for migration purposes.
-- [Implicit Flow](https://oauth.net/2/grant-types/implicit/): designed to work around the lack of cross-site request possibilities in browsers.
+- [Implicit Flow](https://oauth.net/2/grant-types/implicit/): Designed to work around the lack of cross-site request possibilities in browsers.
 This issue is now solved with Cross-Origin Resource Sharing (CORS).

 For public clients, it is generally possible to identify the grant type in the request to the token endpoint.
 It is indicated in the token exchange with the parameter `grant_type`.